Marion Ravenwood: Indiana Jones and the Kingdom of the Crystal Skull

-Jones continued to pursue archaeological artifacts, while Marion tried her hand at journalism before opening a bar in New York City named The Raven's Nest.
-For a time, she also worked as the public relations officer for the museum at Marshall College.
-However, a week before their planned wedding Indy left her without explanation and unaware she was pregnant with their future son Henry "Mutt" Jones III.
+It is revealed that when Indy left Marion, not believing he deserved her, she was pregnant with their future son Henry "Mutt" Jones III.
 Marion began a relationship with the RAF pilot Colin Williams (whom Jones had initially introduced to her) three months after Mutt was born, and they eventually married and lived happily until Colin was killed during World War II.
 Jones' eccentric old friend, Harold Oxley, then helped raise Mutt, acting as a second (technically third) father.

 Twenty years after Mutt's birth, Russians captured Oxley in an attempt to find the mythical crystal skulls that he had pursued.
 After she was captured trying to find Oxley, Marion sent Mutt to find Jones.
 After a desperate escape attempt, she revealed to Jones, who had remained clueless, that Mutt was actually his son.
 During the adventure, she and Jones again realized their love for each other.
 Back home, they were married, set to continue their adventures together.